Timinator2000/Algorithm_X/08 - your turn/07 - no spoon 2 matrix.md

 __Test Cases 1 through 7, 9 and 10:__ These can all be solved with Algorithm X by following the processes covered in the Mrs. Knuth puzzles and the guidelines given here.

 __Test Cases 11 and 12:__ Algorithm X will generate multiple solutions and you will need to determine which solution has a _single connected group_ of nodes.
 Just like in Mrs. Knuth – Part III, this is a perfect opportunity to override the `AlgorithmXSolver` method `_process_solution(self)`.
-If the solution if valid, you do not need to do anything.
+If the solution is valid, you do not need to do anything.
 The solver will `yield` the solution just as expected.
 If the solution is not valid, add the following line before exiting the method to tell Algorithm X this solution is not valid and should not be included in the solution generator.

 ```python
 self.solution_is_valid = False
 ```

 __You never need to specifically set this attribute back to `True`.
-Invalid solutions immediately cause backtracking and `AlgorithXSolver` automatically resets this attribute to `True` every time backtracking occurs.__
+Invalid solutions immediately cause backtracking and `AlgorithmXSolver` automatically resets this attribute to `True` every time backtracking occurs.__

 In the next section, I will discuss how to solve part of a problem with logic so the task given to Algorithm X is more manageable.
-Much of There is No Spoon – Episode 2 can be solve with only logic, no backtracking.
+Much of There is No Spoon – Episode 2 can be solved with only logic, no backtracking.
 However, only a combination of logical problem-space reduction and backtracking can solve all test cases and validators.